xinyuezhangzz/LLMs_Travel_Mode/README.md

 The initial extraction phase utilizes GPT-3.5-turbo to determine travel modes mentioned in tweets based on three key questions:

-**What is the corresponding travel mode in this tweet?
+**1. What is the corresponding travel mode in this tweet?
 (Possible answers: Irrelevant (NA), subway, bus, bike, taxi, car)**

-**What is the user sentiment regarding the travel mode's service?
+**2. What is the user sentiment regarding the travel mode's service?
 (Possible answers: positive, negative, neutral)**

-**If related to a specific travel mode, what are the reasons for the sentiment expressed?**
+**3. If related to a specific travel mode, what are the reasons for the sentiment expressed?**

 The process integrates chain-of-thought reasoning to systematically structure the model’s output, followed by in-context learning with demonstrations for precise and relevant outputs.
 Prompts are designed to elicit close-ended responses in a JSON format with lowercase outputs.

 ### Step 2: Verification and Refinement
 The extracted data is subjected to a three-part verification process:

-**Self-Verification: Conducted by GPT-3.5-turbo to ensure accuracy and consistency.**
+**1. Self-Verification: Conducted by GPT-3.5-turbo to ensure accuracy and consistency.**

-**Cross-Verification: Performed by GPT-4-turbo and LLAMA-2-7b to provide a broader evaluation scope.**
+**2. Cross-Verification: Performed by GPT-4-turbo and LLAMA-2-7b to provide a broader evaluation scope.**

-**Human Verification: Outputs are reviewed by humans to confirm contextual and factual accuracy.**
+**3. Human Verification: Outputs are reviewed by humans to confirm contextual and factual accuracy.**

 Feedback from these verification steps informs the refinement of the prompts used in Step 1.
 This iterative process continues until the outputs meet desired accuracy and relevance standards.